phorton1/Arduino-esp32_cnc3018/docs/hardware.md

-So, I went ahead and designed and printed my own connectors for the switches, which connect firmly, protect the wires, and are connected to the motor mounts with a 12x2mm screw thru the slot to the mount (so the switch and and connector can pivot together after loosening both screws)
+So, I went ahead and designed and printed my own connectors for the switches, which connect firmly, protect the wires, and are connected to the motor mounts with a 12x2mm screw thru the slot to the mount (so the switch and connector can pivot together after loosening both screws)

 [![xyLimitSwitchConnector1.jpg](images/xyLimitSwitchConnector1.jpg)](images/xyLimitSwitchConnector1_large.jpg)
 [![xyLimitSwitchConnector2.jpg](images/xyLimitSwitchConnector2.jpg)](images/xyLimitSwitchConnector2_large.jpg)

 I cut the brass into 4mm strips, bent them into shape, and soldered wire to the brass.
-The cover is attached with some tiny (but surprisingly strong) self threading screws directly into plastic.
+The cover is attached with some tiny (but surprisingly strong) self-threading screws directly into plastic.

 FWIW I also used shielded cable (from some old RCA stereo cables) for all of the limit